PointmanDev/CalendarTiler/README.md

 * `a <= b iff s_a < s_b or (s_a == s_b and e_a >= e_b)` for `a` and `b` in `A`
 This sorting simply means that appointments are sorted in ascending fashion by start time and then in descending fashion by end time should they have equal start times.
 From now on we'll just assume that `A` is sorted as above so I don't need to keep typing `Sorted_A`.

-Pictorally (Diagram 1) of this would resemble the following,
+Pictorally (Diagram 1) this would resemble the following,

     +---------+
     |    0    |